Di-tert-butyl chromate

 Di-tert-butyl chromate is an alkoxide with the formula CrO_{2}(OC(CH_{3})_{3})_{2}.
 It forms red crystals at temperatures below −5 °C, above which it melts to give a red oil.
 The complex, which is diamagnetic, is of fundamental interest as a model for the intermediates in oxidations of alcohols by chromium(VI).
-This complex is stable because as a t-butyl groups lack beta-hydrogens.
+This ester is stable because tertiary alcohols such as tert-butyl alcohol lack alpha hydrogens, stopping the E_{2} elimination required for the oxidation of chromate esters.
 This complex and its analogues have tetrahedral geometry at chromium, as established by X-ray crystallography of its analogues.